couchbaselabs/node-ottoman/vuepress/guides/faq.md

 ## Can I upsert a document?

-Model method [findOneAndUpdate](/interfaces/imodel.html#findoneandupdate) allows you to upsert a document by passing in an option called `upsert` with a value of `true`.
+Our [findOneAndUpdate()](/interfaces/imodel.html#findoneandupdate) model method allows you to upsert a document by passing in an option called `upsert` with a value of `true`.
+Find more on this in the [Model/Updating](/guides/model.html#updating) section of the docs.

 ## Can I make certain fields immutable?